 Another benefit of acupuncture is the possible increase in the brain’s levels of serotonin.
 Like melatonin, this hormone and neurotransmitter is also important in the sleeping and waking cycle.
 Serotonin helps with the waking process and with feeling alert and active during the day.
 Low serotonin levels can lead to lethargy and fatigue.
 This is one reason why some antidepressants are designed to increase serotonin levels in the brain.

 The practitioner evaluates the patient’s physical condition and asks questions about general health and sleep issues.
 Typically, the person lies face down on a padded table while the acupuncturist gently places thin needles at specific points.
 Depending on what the practitioner believes is best for a particular client, the treatment might last for up to 30 minutes.
 People generally find these sessions to be relaxing.
 They may need two or three sessions before positive results are experienced, but some notice improvement after only one appointment.

 Research has confirmed that acupuncture helps many individuals resolve their problems with insomnia.
-The strategy seems to work by increasing levels of the hormones melatonin and serotonin, which are important for proper sleep-wake cycles.
-Anyone ready to try this strategy for sleep problems may schedule an appointment with an acupuncturist.
+Anyone ready to try this strategy for sleep problems should schedule an appointment with an acupuncturist.

 What Does the Research Say?